MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-modernize-approaches.md

 ## Modernize first, Migrate later approach

 If your main goal is to get a handful of apps faster time-to-market in the cloud, you might want to modernize first.
-If you're more interested in productivity, you might conversion to SaaS, PaaS, and serverless solutions.

-Modernize first if you immediately want the following benefits:
+Modernize first if you immediately want the following benefits for your organization:

 - Faster time to market for applications
 - Increased app innovation